graphhopper/graphhopper/docs/core/profiles.md

    query is 0.
 And the range can be only "expanded", which means:
     * The 'smaller than' comparison key (like in this example the `<3.5`) can only be replaced by bigger comparison keys like `<4.5`.
     * The 'greater than' comparison key (e.g. `>2`) can only be replaced by smaller comparison keys like `>1.9`.

-Currently this inheritance feature is not available for server side profiles.